 Spring is here and members are starting to show up to work on their boats.
 Once again I ask that all members follow the rules regarding your launch forms and proper insurance coverage.
-Your insurance bill is not the correct form of “proof of insurance” your declaration page is the copy we need with the Miamogue Yacht Club named as additional insured.
-If you have contractors working on your vessel in or out of the water it is the boat owners responsibility to ask for proof of insurance as well as naming Miamogue as additional insured.
+Your insurance bill is not the correct form of “proof of insurance”.
+Your declaration page is the copy we need with the Miamogue Yacht Club named as additional insured.
+If you have contractors working on your vessel, in or out of the water, it is the boat owners responsibility to ask for proof of insurance as well naming Miamogue as additional insured.
 This is for the protection of all members and shouldn’t be as difficult as some members make it.

 NOTICE: General Body Meetings are now scheduled to begin at 19:00 hours (7:00 PM) 4th Tuesday of each month

 Sponsoring a new member is a great thing.
 Go the extra mile and be a mentor to that new member in the 1st year.
 Make sure that they know what to expect through the year and they have the information they need.
 The BOG will also be considering having the sponsor speak to the GB on the applicants behalf.

 Please make sure we have your current address, cell phone and e-mail information.